What’s the Difference Between Goose and Swan?

 Uses

 When they are tame and trained, they serve as a guard.
-This is because; they can sense dangers and fend against intruders with their wings and beaks.
+They can sense dangers and fend against intruders with their wings and beaks.

 When a stranger approaches their area of influence, they will honk to alert their owners.
-Unlike goose, swans cannot be domesticated.
+Unlike geese, swans cannot be domesticated.

 They like to fly and wander about freely to where they want.
 They are highly independent and aggressive.
-It’s best to leave them the way they are since one can’t domesticate them.
+It’s best to leave them as they are since one can’t domesticate them.

 Some people keep geese as pets because of their intelligence and loyalty.
-The feathers of goose are also useful.
-Considered to be very soft, they are used to make quilts and pillows.
+The feathers of the goose are also useful.
+They are considered very soft and used to make quilts and pillows.

 Just as we mentioned earlier in this article, swans are graceful.
 In ancient texts, they have been associated with royalty.
-The swan’s elegance is inspiring and makes it a beautiful sight to behold.
+The swan’s elegance is inspiring and makes it a beautiful sight.
 Hence, they are used for ornamental purposes.

 The swan can also be used to keep the lake clean and fresh.
 They eat up algae formed on the lake and help to keep the water level normal.